• Skip to primary navigation

 Regarding feeding schedule: You should feed Dermestids at least every few days to keep them alive between cleaning projects.
 Common food items include beef jerky, dried chicken, and even a meat-based dog food.
 You can judge their food needs by how fast they consume what you give them.
 If they swarm and devour what you give them quickly, consider feeding them more, or more often.
 If the insects take their time, that amount of food is probably adequate.

-5. Steven H. says
+Steven H. says

 I have a few skulls that someone tried to cook but gave up.
 Will my beetles finish the cooked meat?

-• DRD says
+DRD says

-6. Jerry P. says
+Jerry P. says

 When using the cleaner crew is there a need for a substrate for the crew to hide and reproduce in?

-• DRD says
+DRD says

 There is no absolute need for the substrate that comes with the cleaner crews.
 We recommend people simply dump the entire contents of the cleaner crew container into the roach bin because it may contain microscopic eggs or very small worms, but beyond missing out on those, there is no consequence to the colony of excluding it.

-7. Jessica F. says
+Jessica F. says

 Can I put these in reptile enclosures to help?

-• DRD says
+DRD says

 Possibly.
 Here are some potential issues:

-1. Escape: Can the dermestid beetles (or whatever insects you use) escape the reptile enclosure, or will they be contained?
+1. Escape.
+Can the dermestid beetles (or whatever insects you use) escape the reptile enclosure, or will they be contained?

-8. Valeria says
+Valeria says

 Im doing a project for school and would like to know if i can feed my dermestid dry cat or dog food

-• DRD says
+DRD says

-9. Tanner M. says
+Tanner M. says

 I have recently put a large number of sick dubia aside.
 I did this to keep my smaller colony healthy.
 My larger colony is fine but my question is, these sick dubias I put aside have started dying off slowly, there is a smell of ammonia, and there are a lot of small dermestid larvae.
 Can I add these larvae to the smaller colony to help if any more sick dubias die or what I should I do with these quarantined nymphs and derm larvae?

-• DRD says
+DRD says

-All things equal, I might hold off adding the dermestid until a week or two after all the sick dubia have died or stopped dying.
-This gives whatever may have caused the die-off to work its way out of the group and reduces the risk of reintroducing it back into the main Dubia colony.
-Of course, the safest thing would be to keep the two groups permanently separated, but if that’s impractical, the next best thing would be to give it a little time.
+Of course, the safest thing would be to separate the two groups permanently.
+But if that’s impractical, the next best thing would be to give it some time.
 For the same reason, you might consider removing the extra dermestids and feeding them something other than the dead Dubia from the sick group for a time.

-10. Maciek says
+Maciek says

 The reason I keep Dubia is because they are not good at escapes; however Dermestid adults fly, does that mean the escapes are inevitable when maintaining the colonies?
 As I keep these in my house, escapes are highly undesirable, could I spray my carpet with some kind of pesticide to make sure any escapes die?
 Do you have any recommendation on what to use or how to minimise escapes?